dmbarbour/wikilon/docs/Runtime.md

 I would like to avoid full compactions in the common case.
 So I might need another intermediate generation that performs either copy or compaction.
 This complicates write barriers a little insofar as I need to track roots for multiple generations.
 There are diminishing returns for having many generations, but even one or two generations would cover most common cases.

-*Note:* be sure to use *two* bitfields for mark-compact bits.
-One for grey, one for black.
+*Note:* be sure to use *three* bitfields for mark-compact bits.
+One for grey, one for black, one for pointer object type (tagged object vs. word pair).
 This enables us to test at a word level whether a grey word matches a black word (do we need to scan more?), and to easily mask or test both bitfields using the same offsets.
-I'd also need to ensure space is available for marking in the worst case, so this would be an upper constraint on the surviving set.
-Fortunately, I only need mark bits during mark and compaction.
+The last bitfield simplifies the compaction algorithm and allows resumption of the mark algorithm from any grey object.

 ## Parallelism and Threads